 The poem is all about how to transform difficulty into the path to enlightenment.
 It's about acceptance, compassion, taking the most difficult elements of human life, and using them to train in becoming our best possible selves, awakening our potential.
 Meet it with love, we are encouraged.
 Meet it with compassion.
 Transform this.
 Use this.
 If you let it, this could be your greatest teacher.

 There have been quite a few moments like this over the past couple of weeks, when the lines that I've studied have come in to help me.
 I've been moving towards panic, and suddenly one of the teachings I've learned has appeared like a lightbulb in the mind, conveying its wisdom—utterly illuminating my mind and pulling me into peace and space and possibility.

 And the key realization I've been having is this: That meditation practice is all about mind protection.
-That's what the word "Dharma" literally means, it's a Sanskrit word that means "protection" and it's taken me 14 years of practice to understand why.
+That's what the word "Dharma" means.
+It's a Sanskrit word that doesn't have a literal translation to English, yet one interpretation of its meaning is "protection".
+It's taken me 14 years of practice to understand why.
 Meditation is about learning to cultivate powerful, positive new habits within the mind.
 It's about teaching the mind how to move out of the tangle of pain and suffering and into love, acceptance and hope, again and again.
 We train like this, day in, day out.
 Why?

 Because when the crisis hits, those words, those trainings, those impulses towards wisdom and compassion, are there for you.
 All that practice now functions as your greatest protector; to lift you up again, pull you back onto your feet, so that you can face the light again.
 So that you can be there to love others.
 So that you can use it all to become a better human being.